luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2024-04-12-file-upload-svelte.md

 1. A [SAS shared access signature](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview) (a.k.a.
 SAS token): Provides delegated access to resources on a certain time window, with limited permissions, etc.
 2. The Azure storage account [access key](https://learn.microsoft.com/es-es/azure/storage/common/storage-account-keys-manage)

-Both elements should not be exposed to the client for security reasons and that is, in part, why we perform this process on the SvelteKit server side.
+Both elements should not be exposed to the client for security reasons and that is, in part, why we perform this process on SvelteKit server side.

 For SAS shared access signing we first need to install the package [@azure/storage-blob](https://www.npmjs.com/package/@azure/storage-blob):

 ```bash
 npm install @azure/storage-blob
 ```
-With the following function we can create the signature:
+With the following function we create the signature:

 ```typescript
 import {